leephilipx/smart-touchless-control-radar/README.md

 <br>

 ## Key Dates
-- [x] Week 4: Deadline for *Project Charter*
+- [x] Week 4 Fri: Deadline for *Project Charter*
-- [ ] Week 13: Deadline for *Project Report*
+- [ ] Week 13 Mon: Deadline for *Project Report*
+- [ ] Week 13 Fri: Deadline for *Group Blogs*
-- [ ] Week 13: Deadline for *Peer Review*
+- [ ] Week 13 Fri: Deadline for *Peer Review*
-- [ ] Week 14: *DIP Competition*
+- [ ] Week 14 Mon: *DIP Competition*

 <br>

 ## GUI for Gesture Extraction
- - `gui-dip-demo/gesture_extractor_gui.py` is a Python script developed by Philip to automate the process of extracting gesture samples from a continous recording obtained from the GUI tool provided by Acconeer.
+ - `final-pipeline/gesture_extractor_gui.py` is a Python script developed by Philip to automate the process of extracting gesture samples from a continous recording obtained from the GUI tool provided by Acconeer.
 This fixes the alignment issue faced when recording one sample at a time.
  - The tool saves extracted samples in `.npz` format with the intention of a small file size.
 To read data from these new files, please use `np.load('filename-000.npz')['sample']`, where *filename* is a placeholder.
- - For ease of running the tool, an alternative Windows executable file `gui-dip-demo/gesture_extractor_gui.exe` is available too.
+ - For ease of running the tool, an alternative Windows executable file `final-pipeline/gesture_extractor_gui.exe` is available too.

    <img src="./admin-files/weekly_updates/Week 7 Gesture Extractor GUI Tool.png" height="300px"/>